miner/wilkins/README.md

 example, you could use `-Dwilkins.features="x/foo1.2.3 y/bar4.5"` in your Java command line to declare feature `x/foo`1.2.3 and `y/bar`4.5.

-The `provide` macro provides a feature in user code.
-The argument is an unquoted feature specification.
+The `provide` function provides a feature in user code.
 If the symbol does not have a namespace, the current `*ns*` will be used (essentially, the namespace of the source file.)
+A source file should not normally provide a feature in another namespace, but it is currently allowed to do so.
+Typically, you'll leave the namespace off and take the default `*ns*`.

 ## Details